 I was looking at some findings from experts on recording with cymbals, and they all agree this issue is not an easy one.
-Top issues in these reports include what they called harsh-sounding cymbals and icepick hi-hats.
+The top issues in these reports include what they called harsh-sounding cymbals and icepick hi-hats.

 Well, these issues have not been eliminated.
 Modern drummers are facing similar problems, including myself.

-Perhaps that only time you can be safe is when one of the people involved in a record has a long-term experience in the studio.
+Perhaps the only time you can be safe is when one of the people involved in a record has a long-term experience in the studio.

 This means, if you work with, for instance, a full-time engineer with more than ten years of studio experience, you can think sure of a good outcome.